Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 We also check each headset’s software (if applicable) to see how easy it is to customise and set up.

-Also test the audio with music playback.
+Also tested with music playback.

 FAQs